BrianRivera22/azure_network_protocols/README.md

 <img src="https://github.com/BrianRivera22/azure_network_protocols/blob/main/Observe%20ICMP%20Traffic/4.png"/>
 </p>
 <p>
-Observation: Wireshark helped me understand and recognize IP packets and information about network conditions, like when a service is unavailable or when a host can't be reached.
+<b>Observation</b>: Wireshark helped me understand and recognize IP packets and information about network conditions, like when a service is unavailable or when a host can't be reached.
 The ICMP traffic filter was useful to pinpoint the traffic when I used the ping command.
 The “ipconfig /all” command helped verify that the IP Address and MAC Address were correct.
 </p>
 <br />

-<h4>Configuring firewall (Network Security Group)</h4>
+<h3>Configuring firewall (Network Security Group)</h3>
 <p>
 <img src="https://github.com/BrianRivera22/azure_network_protocols/blob/main/Configuring%20a%20firewall%20%5BNetwork%20Security%20Group%5D/1.png"/>
 <img src="https://github.com/BrianRivera22/azure_network_protocols/blob/main/Configuring%20a%20firewall%20%5BNetwork%20Security%20Group%5D/2.png"/>